open-telemetry/opentelemetry-specification/milestones.md

 OpenTelemetry project need to adjust milestones to this plan based on project-specific estimates.

+It is recommended to align language versions to the spec versions they implement.

 For each language, we want to quickly achieve parity with existing OpenTracing and OpenCensus implementations.
 For languages which have both an OpenTracing and OpenCensus implementation, we would like to achieve parity in OpenTelemetry by